ThyagoMartins0/ThyagoMartins0/README.md

 Computer Engineer
 -----------------

-<p align="center">While there are problems, we will create solutions <br><br>I am a backend developer who uses Laravel, PHP, Java, and Node.
+<p align="center">While there are problems, we will create solutions <br><br>I am a backend developer.
 I have a passion for discovering new things and applying them to create high-quality solutions.
 Currently, I am an intermediate-level backend developer focused on web development..
 </p>&nbsp;